Skip to main content Skip to main navigation Skip to footer content

 • All tables and figures should be referred to in the text, numbered consecutively (with Arabic numerals), and placed as close as possible to the original text reference.

 • Table captions are placed above the table.
-Figure captions are placed beneath the figure.
+Figure captions are placed beneath the figure (APA template: figure titles are placed above the figure).

 • Tables and figures should be able to stand alone, without any text explanation.
 This means that each should contain all relevant information, including complete source information as in the References listing, and be complete in itself without reference to text or any preceding or subsequent tables and figures.